-The Requester and Approved Users agree to retain control of NIH controlled-access datasets obtained through the attached DAR and any derivatives4 of controlled-access datasets and further agree not to distribute controlled-access datasets and derivatives of controlled-access datasets to any entity or individual not identified in the submitted DAR.
+The Requester and Approved Users agree to retain control of NIH controlled-access datasets obtained through the attached DAR and any derivatives of controlled-access datasets and further agree not to distribute controlled-access datasets and derivatives of controlled-access datasets to any entity or individual not identified in the submitted DAR.
 If Approved Users are provided access to controlled-access datasets subject to the GDS Policy for inter-institutional collaborative research described in the research use statement of the DAR, and all members of the collaboration are also Approved Users through their home institution(s), data obtained through the attached DAR may be securely transmitted within the collaborative group.
-Approved Users are expected to follow all data security practices and other terms of use defined in this agreement, the NIH Security Policy and the Requester's IT security requirements and policies.
+Approved Users are expected to follow all data security practices and other terms of use defined in this agreement, the NIH Security Practices for Controlled-Access Data Subject to the GDS Policy and the Requester's IT security requirements and policies.